 You can get Carer’s Benefit for up to 104 weeks for each person you care for.

 You can claim your payment in a single period or in separate periods for up to 104 weeks.
-But if you claim Carer’s Benefit for less than six weeks in a row in any period, you must wait for a further six weeks before you can claim Carer’s Benefit to care for the same person again.
+If you claim Carer’s Benefit for less than six weeks in a row in any period, you must wait for a further six weeks before you can claim Carer’s Benefit to care for the same person again.

 If you are caring for more than one person, you may get a payment for 104 weeks for each person you care for.
 This may result in the care periods overlapping or running at the same time (concurrently).

-Carer’s Benefit is €220 a week.
+Carer’s Benefit is €225 a week for 1 care recipient.

-A person caring for two or more people may receive a higher rate of €330 a week.
+A person caring for two or more people may receive a higher rate of €337.50 a week.